victorgarciaesgi/regle/docs/src/advanced-usage/rules-operators.md

 ## `and`

-`and` will merge the validators of multiple rules you give as params.
-It will only be valid if all the rules are valid
+The `and` operator combines multiple rules and validates successfully only if all provided rules are valid.

 ```ts twoslash